-The four hardwood species featured in this article are becoming a popular primary material for decking or platforms around swimming pools.
-They are also better suited for outdoor furniture than other wood or lumber products because of their workability, toughness, resistance to rot and decay, and being naturally termite-resistant.
+The four hardwood species featured in this article are becoming a popular primary material for decking or platforms around swimming pools whether in Alameda, Burbank, Downey, Glendale, or anywhere in Los Angeles.
+These hardwood species are also better suited for outdoor furniture than other wood or lumber products because of their workability, toughness, resistance to rot and decay, and being naturally termite-resistant.
 They are all water-resistant and present a Class A fire rating, making them optimal outdoor building materials for Southern California.
 Because they are perfect for outdoor use, these hardwoods can also be ideal house siding materials, with advantages far outweighing composites.
 Best of all, these hardwoods are proven to last for decades without the need for restaining.

 They are proven to last for centuries in the native areas where they originate.
 For instance, genuine 17th or 18th-century genuine mahogany, teak, and red balau furniture are still available today in antique markets.
 Here are four of the best hardwoods for decking and outdoor finishes:

 Red balau is comparatively affordable and is the most widely available exotic hardwood.
 Its toughness, rot resistance, insect resistance, weather resistance, and high density make it a highly sought-after decking material.
 Red balau is resistant to scratching, scuffing, twisting, shrinking, and warping.
 Its unique aesthetics make it an attractive decking material as well.
 Red balau doesn’t have issues with raised grain and striping despite having the interlocking grain common with other hardwood options for decking.
 For best results, applying decking oil on all of its four sides is recommended to slow moisture exchange for the most stable boards.

 - Color: The color varies from a pale off-white to a dark brown.
 However, as the name implies, the most popular color is reddish-brown.